 Motul E-Tech 100 Synthetic Oil is perfect for people who have dirt bikes that can also be used on the road.
 The blend of esters and polyalpaolifine into a synthetic base stock creates an oil that is unmatched in its ability to protect in both high performance, and stop and go urban situations.

 Like any good 4-stroke oil, this blend proves itself with internal components including wet clutches and gearboxes.
 A 100% synthetic oil, Motul creates an electrochemical bond to moving parts of the engine.
 This means that you do not have to worry about dry components.
 All moving parts will be thoroughly lubricated, creating a low friction environment for those moving parts.
 Motul E-Tech has been known to keep engines working for a long time and is trusted by many industry professionals.

 - Great for urban and off-road use

 - Trusted name

 3. Maxima Premium 4 Motorcycle Engine Oil

 This dirt bike oil is made up of a highly researched and advanced formula.
-The blend is exclusive to petroleum base stocks with next generation anti-wear and anti-shear additives.
-This simply means that it will keep your engine internals in top notch shape.
-This is also one of the most stable oils in terms of viscosity.
-Which is extremely important for consistency when riding your dirt bike.
+The blend is exclusive to petroleum base stocks with next-generation anti-wear and anti-shear additives.
+This simply means that it will keep your engine internals in top-notch shape.
+It is one of the most stable oils in terms of viscosity, which is imperative for consistency when riding your dirt bike.

-Maxima made sure that this oil is also suitable for both air and water cooled engines, so if you are a 4-stroke rider lost in a sea of choice and unknown specifications, it may be a good option for you.
-Furthering the list of additives is the ant scuff additive which helps the oil when your engine is really being pushed.
+Maxima designed this oil to be suitable for both air and water-cooled engines, so if you are a 4-stroke rider lost in a sea of choice and unknown specifications, it may be a good option for you.
+Anti scuff additive helps the oil perform well, even when your engine is being pushed to the limit.
 This includes times of extreme performance such as a hot motocross race where engine temperatures are at their peak.